zhaoyiluo/IMZLUO/content/posts/cpp/effective-cpp/effective-cpp.en.md

     ```
 - Library header files should exist in full and declaration-only forms.
 This applies regardless of whether templates are involved.

-## Ch.
-6: Inheritance and Object-Oriented Design
+## CH6: Inheritance and Object-Oriented Design

 **Item 32: Make sure public inheritance models "is-a."**